-Fan-Only mode is used to set the system to use only air ventilation and no heating or cooling.
+Fan-only mode is used to set the system to use only air ventilation and no heating or cooling.

-To put the system into Fan-Only mode, press the (MODE) button until the \$\mathscr{S}\$ symbol appears on the remote's display.
+To put the system into fan-only mode, press the word button until the symbol appears on the remote's display.

-Use the (FAN) button to then set the desired fan speed.
-There are 5 speed levels to choose from.
+Use the (FM) button to then set the desired fan speed.